Myth of Metaphysical Neutrality (mmn)

 The limits of physicalism become visible at boundaries: points where questions arise that the framework cannot address.

 Value.
 Physicalism describes what is but has no internal resources for what ought to be.
-Value, if real, must either be reduced to physical facts (which seems to drain it of normative force) or treated as mere projection (which seems to make ethics ultimately arbitrary).
+Value, if real, must either be reduced to physical facts (which drains it of normative force) or treated as mere projection (which makes ethics ultimately arbitrary).
 Neither option is satisfying.
-The success of physical science in describing mechanisms does not extend to explaining why anything matters.

 Meaning.
 Similar difficulties arise for meaning.
 If reality is fundamentally meaningless mechanism, then the meaning humans find in life is, at best, a useful fiction.
-But it is not established by the success of physical methods; it is assumed by the exclusive adoption of those methods.
-The pragmatist who says “physicalism works” has not addressed whether there are domains—like meaning and value—where it fails.
+But this is not established by the success of physical methods; it is assumed by the exclusive adoption of those methods.

 When Stakes Become Existential

 At existential scale, metaphysical errors become existential risks.
-A restricted ontology that worked well enough for physics and engineering may become reckless when applied to minds—artificial or otherwise—and to the values that will govern the future.
+A restricted ontology that worked well enough for physics and engineering may become reckless when applied to minds — artificial or otherwise — to the conditions under which suffering is recognized and treated, and to the values that will govern the future.

 VI.
 Humility Without Silence: A Responsible Metaphysics